 - Next to Ben’s Chili Bowl at 1213 U St NW

-- The Hearts Wall at Union Market
+- The Hearts Wall at Union Market (keep reading for more on Union Market)

 - The Watermelon House at 1112 Q street NW